zer0def/nginxinc-kubernetes-ingress/docs/content/tutorials/custom-listen-ports.md

 ---
+docs: DOCS-1449
+doctypes:
+- concept
-title: "Customizing NGINX Ingress Controller Ports"
+title: Customizing NGINX Ingress Controller Ports
-description: |
-  How to customize F5 NGINX Ingress Controller ports.
+toc: true
 weight: 1800
-doctypes: ["concept"]
-toc: true
-docs: "DOCS-1449"
 ---
-## Customizing NGINX Ingress Controller Ports

 This document explains how to change the default ports that NGINX Ingress Controller is configured to use, as well as how to add additional `listen` settings.
 For more information, please read the [NGINX Listen documentation](http://nginx.org/en/docs/http/ngx_http_core_module.html#listen).